Finance in Germany

 Germany's banking system includes four major types of institutions, and there are some important distinctions between them

 Firstly, there are private commercial banks.
 These banks control almost half of all German assets and finance most of Germany's international trade.
-And within that sector, Deutsche Bank reigns supreme, being the 11th biggest bank worldwide.
+And within that sector, Deutsche Bank reigns supreme, being the 8th biggest bank in Europe.

 However, private banks don't dominate the retail banking sector.
 The three largest private banks control 15% of the retail sector, but they are rivaled by public sector and cooperative banks - not to mention so-called "free" banks.